JayXTQ/AutoResponse-Bot/README.md

 This tutorial may be hard for some newbies but hopefully you can understand it well enough that you don't have to open an issue!

+The image reading function is currently in testing stages, hopefully as the system gets older the better it will get.
+Only time will tell

 ## Installation

 To start, go ahead and download the code via the green code button.
 Download the ZIP file.